blasian01/AutoTikTok/README.md

 # AutoTikTok
-create tiktoks with the power of AI
+Automate the creation tiktoks with the power of AI

 ## Tiktok Accounts Used for this Project
 - Car Edits: @autofusionedits